bbenchoff/bbenchoff.github.io/pages/SXM2PCIe.md

 Because of the simplicity of this circuit, it really is __mostly__ only a matter of testing the continuity of all the pins with a multimeter. __Mostly__.

 ## The Pinout

+Again, because you people don't read, all of the files needed to build your own SXM2 to PCIe adapter are [in a Github repo](https://github.com/bbenchoff/SXM2toPCIe).

 This is, to the best of my ability, the pinout for an SXM2 module: